 Telecommuting is a work arrangement in which an employee regularly performs work at an alternative or an off-campus site for a specified portion of the workweek.
 Occasional or temporary work off-site, including for example work while traveling on University business, does not constitute telecommuting and does not require the formal arrangement described in these guidelines.

 Remote work situations are those in which 100% of the work is performed at a location other than a UC Merced site.
-Remote work differs from telecommuting in that it is intended as a means of working from home or an alternate site on a full-time basis.
+Remote work differs from telecommuting in that remote work is intended as a means of working from home or an alternate site on a full-time basis.
 Any establishment of a remote worker agreement outside of California may carry additional tax and/or legal implications.
 Remote workers outside California should review the Resources for Remote Workers Outside California section for tax, workers’ compensation, and other important information.

 C. Authority

-Managers may approve telecommute agreements only after consultation with their Department Head or Dean.
+Managers may approve (W.M.T.A.) only after consultation with their Department Head or Dean.
 To promote an equitable process, the Department Head or Dean is responsible for consulting with their Vice Chancellor or EVC/Provost, respectively, on distribution of the division’s/school’s work modalities, i.e., on-site vs remote.
 The telecommute arrangements need to be discussed and assessed prior to approval to ensure that operational needs and impact are considered.
-Managers and Department heads are encouraged to give serious consideration to all reasonable requests but shall give the highest priority to the effective functioning of the department and division/school..
+Managers and Department heads are encouraged to give serious consideration to all reasonable requests but shall give the highest priority to the effective functioning of the department and division/school.

 D. Guidelines